-Conservation Conservation and Heritage open space \cdot to maintain and enhance The amenities provided within The size for Conservation and and heritage areas are those that have been set aside natural and cultural values, in Conservation and Heritage open Heritage open spaces will be for their natural and/or cultural values, accordance with state and spaces would depend on local determined by: and may be developed to meet a range national legislation and environmental conditions and a.
-The distribution of the natural and of non-structured, 'nature-based' management documents; management intent of the site and cultural values; recreational pursuits in a predominantly \cdot to ensure compliance with that of adjacent land uses. b.
-The size of the area required to informal setting.
-Examples of this State, national and protect the values, and/or category includes National Parks and international conservation c.
-The area required ensuring other categories of the state reserve agreements and covenants; ecosystem sustainability (e.g. wildlife system, State Forest, Forest Reserves, \cdot to protect environmental habitat, biodiversity conservation).
-Council managed land of conservation services, which contribute to From a conservation perspective, significance, and even private reserves water management, water larger, intact, rather than smaller where public access has been granted. catchment management, fire sites and fragmented sites should be Conservation and Heritage open space management and other maintained.
-The larger a site and the generally have vegetation, habitat, appropriate activities; more it is connected to other open archaeological, building remnants, land \cdot to provide opportunities for spaces (particularly those which are uses or other features that warrant residents and visitors to also of conservation and heritage conservation and protection ahead of experience and learn about significance), the better is its capacity their use for other purposes. their natural environment; to provide the values and benefits for Conservation and Heritage open spaces \cdot to contribute to scenic and which it has been reserved.
-From a include areas of natural vegetation and aesthetic qualities; heritage perspective, intact sites can flora and fauna habitat, and sites that \cdot to provide interpretation of better provide the values and record Aboriginal (and European the values; benefits for which they have been settlement) use of the land. \cdot to provide opportunities for reserved.
-Maintaining the natural and cultural educational and scientific values for which a reserve has been study and research; declared should be the primary aim of \cdot to provide high quality this category.
-Some areas of these areas environments for a limited will not be suitable for regular or high array of recreational activities levels of recreational use (e.g. wilderness including non-motorised areas). trail-based recreation (trail All recreational and other types of use bike facilities will be should be monitored and managed in a appropriate in some sustainable manner.
-Many of these types locations), nature study, and of open space will have management sightseeing; and plans or similar documents that should \cdot to provide linkages with remain the primary management tool. other open space categories, which are able to co-locate with Conservation and Heritage open space ( e.g. Landscape and Amenity open space and Linear and Linkage open space).
+The size for Conservation and Heritage open spaces will be determined by:

+- a.
+The distribution of the natural and cultural values; - b.
+The size of the area required to protect the values, and/or - c.
+The area required ensuring ecosystem sustainability (e.g. wildlife habitat, biodiversity conservation).
+From a conservation perspective, larger, intact, rather than smaller sites and fragmented sites should be maintained.
+The larger a site and the more it is connected to other open spaces (particularly those which are also of conservation and heritage significance), the better is its capacity to provide the values and benefits for which it has been reserved.
+From a heritage perspective, intact sites can better provide the values and benefits for which they have been reserved.

+e.g. Landscape and Amenity open space and Linear and Linkage open space).
 Utilities and services Utilities and Services open spaces are defined as reserves established to provide for a range of essential urban and rural services.
 They include road reserves, flood management areas, water catchments, road development, utilities easements (power, water, gas) and environmental nuisance abatement zones.
 Utilities and Services open space is likely to play an increasing role in climate change adaptation in the future, including areas that provide a buffer to rising sea levels and storm surge, such as coastal fore dunes. to ensure that sufficient space is reserved for all essential urban and rural services; to ensure the safe operation of and to minimise the impact of essential services provision on other land uses; to ensure the protection of utilities and services infrastructure from hazards such as flood and fire; to play a role in climate change adaptation; to optimise the economic benefits of utilities and services provision; and to provide for other open space categories, which are able to co- locate with, Utilities and Services open spaces (e.g. Linear and Linkage, Conservation and Amenities are not generally provided in Utility and Services Reserves, except where they are associated with other open space uses such as Linear and Linkages.
 The size of Utilities and Services open spaces as they will be determined by: a.
 The purpose for which the resource has been reserved; b.
 Health and safety rules and regulations associated with each use; c.
 Adjoining land uses; c.
 The size and dimensions of the area required to minimise impacts on other uses; and d.
 The area required allowing viable use together with the appropriate service areas.